GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 **What's Required**

+- Linux Build Requirements as listed on the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-development) Wiki page.
-- [Ubuntu 16.04 LTS 64-bit](https://www.ubuntu.com/download/desktop) is recommended.
-Building with other versions or distros has not been tested and may experience issues.
+- Building with other versions or distros has not been tested and may experience issues.
 - At least 6GB of RAM and 40GB of free disk space.
 - Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).